goreleaser/goreleaser/www/docs/customization/docker.md

     - "--label=org.opencontainers.image.version={{.Version}}"
     - "--build-arg=FOO={{.Env.Bar}}"
     - "--platform=linux/arm64"

+    # Extra flags to be passed down to the push command.
+    # Defaults to empty.
+    push_flags:
+    - --tls-verify=false

     # If your Dockerfile copies files other than binaries and packages,
     # you should list them here as well.